EricTay1997/ML-Review/modern/13_optimization/notes.md

   - $B_{k+1}\left[\mathbf{x}_{k+1}-\mathbf{x}_k\right]=\nabla f\left(\mathbf{x}_{k+1}\right)-\nabla f\left(\mathbf{x}_k\right)$
     - The intuition here is that we don't want to compute the inverse,  so we iterate on the equation before that.
 - Goodfellow's chapter 8 has a lot of interesting discussion here

+## Optimization
+- Stochastic Gradient Descent (SGD) is mainly done for computational reasons.
+The expectation of a minibatch is still unbiased.

+### Numerical Analysis Methods

+## Regularization
+### See Statistical Learning Theory

+## Additional Tricks